 Skip to main content

-After numerous journeys to India, where I discovered the masterful work of Rajasthan's artisans, I was inspired to share my passion for their timeless, handmade textiles and enduring traditions of craftsmanship.
+Discovering the masterful work of Rajasthan's artisans during my travels in India inspired me to share my passion for their timeless, handmade textiles and enduring traditions of craftsmanship.

 I am committed to working exclusively with talented and specialised artisans, traditional techniques and natural or recycled materials.
 Together, we bring these exquisite fabrics to life, designing pieces that highlight their unique skills.
-Our partnerships are built on friendship, mutual respect, trust, and an unwavering commitment to fair trade.
+Our partnerships are built on friendship, mutual respect, trust, and an unwavering commitment to fair trade and sustainable development.

 Each piece is truly unique.
 Any small irregularities you may notice are not flaws, but the mark of authentic handcraft - and living proof of the artistry, tradition, and individuality behind every creation.